dmotz/trystero/README.md

 Action sender functions also take an optional callback function that will be continuously called as the transmission progresses.
-This can be used for showing a progress bar to the sender for large tranfers.
+This can be used for showing a progress bar to the sender for large transfers.
 The callback is called with a percentage value between 0 and 1 and the receiving peer's ID:

 ```js